Paeonia veitchii var. woodwardii

 Uses

 Peonies are a standard of the perennial border, both as specimens and in groups.
 Also effective as accents or herbaceous hedges along fences, sidewalks, driveways or walls.
-Flowers are extremely showy, and foliage remains attractive throughout the growing season either alone or as a frame or backdrop for other perennials.
+Flowers are extremely showy, and foliage can remain attractive throughout the growing season either alone or as a frame or backdrop for other perennials.
 Smaller compact peonies are excellent additions to rock gardens.